CSc 59866/7 Capstone I/II Fall 2020 -Spring 2021

 - Week 3 (09/21).
 (1) Project proposal development .
 Please do check online for literature and existing projects that have similar ideas of your projects.
 Assignment 2 (part 1).
-Proposal quad chart (template) first version presented in class today, and then submit it to email@example.com (due 09/27 for me to make revision and to create a wiki page for you.
+Proposal quad chart (template) first version presented in class today, and then submit it to email@example.com (due 09/27) for me to make revision and to create a wiki page for you.
 (2) Technical seminar: human and machine perception (Prof. Zhigang Zhu)

 - Week 4 (09/29 – Tuesday).
 Assistive Technology Applications for Social Good (Celina Cavalluzzi – Goodwill NY/NJ, Bill Seiple – Lighthouse Guild, Cecilia Feeley – CAIT @ Rutgers).
 Assignment 2 (part 2).
 Team Wiki page creating, proposal quad chart revision (template) and team entrepreneurial (E)-enhanced proposal writing.
 (1) For access the wiki page, please create an account using your ccny email.
 Details have been sent via CUNYFirst.
 (2) Please consider the Zahn Center competition instruction as well as expanding your quad chart in 3-5 page writing.
-(3) Please submit your quad chart to email@example.com and write the E-enhanced proposal as a separate page link to your wiki page by clicking the title of your team project.
+(3) Please submit your quad chart to firstname.lastname@example.org and write the E-enhanced proposal inside your wiki page by clicking the title of your team project.
 Due on 10/06.

 - Week 5 (10/05).
-A BIC seminar on branding (Blumenkrantz).
+A BIC seminar on branding and storytelling (Blumenkrantz).
 Assignment 3.
-(1) Team BIC-enhanced proposal (by revising your E-enhanced proposal with an abstract in the ABT formula of And..But…Therfore) in your wiki page, (2) your revised quad chart [ considering ABT – see the slides and the video for branding, a theme picture – such as a diagram of your system, a conceptual design of your app, or an illustration of your solution, formats (fonts, colors), and a tentative logo – please out them up with the project name in the quad chart] , (3) your presentation slides [including a title slide, “A” slides, “B” slides, “T” slides, a summary slide using the quad chart, budget slide].
+(1) Team BIC-enhanced proposal (by revising your E-enhanced proposal with an abstract in the ABT formula of And..But…Therfore) in your wiki page, (2) your revised quad chart [ considering ABT – see the slides and the video for branding, a theme picture – such as a diagram of your system, a conceptual design of your app, or an illustration of your solution, formats (fonts, colors) – in all slides, and a tentative logo – please out them up with the project name in the quad chart] , (3) your presentation slides for 10/19 [including a title slide, “A” slides, “B” slides, “T” slides, summary slides including the quad chart and a work plan].
 (4) While you are working on them, please also fill the BIC Logo Design Brief.
 Here are two samples , for your reference.
-Please also send (2) (3) and (4) to Prof. Zhu via email at firstname.lastname@example.org.
+Please also send (2) and (4) to Prof. Zhu via email at email@example.com.
 Due 10/14.

 - Week 9 (11/02).
 Technical seminar: machine vision: feature extraction (Slides | Lecture Notes by Zhu).
 Assignment 5.
 Vision questions on feature extraction.
 Due on 11/15

 - Week 10 (11/09).
 Proposal further development and refinement (No Class Meet; please schedule individual times with me during the class time if needed, by sending email to my ccny account.
 Any individual meetings will be through my Office Hours Zoom Link).
 Zahn Competition Regular Deadline November 15th.
-Then send Professor Zhu the application contents and the proof in a PDF via email to firstname.lastname@example.org by the end of the same day.
+Then send Professor Zhu the application contents and the proof in a PDF via email to email@example.com by the end of the same day.
 This is part of Assignment 4 if you haven’t made the early deadline.

 Senior Design Wiki Pages (Internal Use Only)